MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 1. Set the [status](rules.md#status) to either **Active** or **Inactive**.
 1. To reposition the rule in the list on the **Rules** tab, select the rule, drag it to its new position, and then select **Save order**.

+## System defined (Default) rules

+System defined rules may be created per environment.
+For instance you may see the following default rule:

+- Default Support Rule

+Certain aspects of Fraud Protection rely on this default rule.
+In this case, after adding a user or IP address to a known list (safe, watch, or reject), this default rule ensures those lists are checked during assessment evaluation.

+System-defined rules can be edited, deleted and deactivated.
+Consider creating or editing another rule unless your intention is to change this default behavior.

 ## Manage existing rules

 On the **Rules** tab, you can perform the following operations on an existing rule: